Wonderla: Kochi

-Bangalore
+Bengaluru

 The park features a wide variety of attractions including 55 land and water rides, a musical fountain, laser shows, and a virtual reality show.
 Wonderla Bangalore has a full-fledged dance floor with a twist, electronically controlled rain showers.
 Wonderla also has attractions specially designed for children.
 It uses solar-heated water for all its pools during winter.
 It has conference facilities for up to 1,000 persons and features five restaurants with a total seating capacity of 1,150.
 It has locker rooms with over 2,350 lockers and restrooms and showers.
 Wonderla Bangalore has been ranked 1st in India and 7th best in Asia by Tripadvisor for 2014, the highest for any Amusement park in India.

 Wonderla Holidays opened its first luxury resort, an 84-room hotel complex spread over 100,000 square feet and operational since 2012.
 The resort features a dedicated children's play area as well as recreational and conferencing facilities.
 The resort is located next to Wonderla Bangalore.